nasa/harmony-netcdf-to-zarr/README.md

     $ cp example/dotenv .env

 and update the `.env` with the correct values.

+* Python & Project Dependencies (Optional)

+If you would like to do local development outside of Docker, install Python, create a Python virtualenv, and install the project dependencies.

+If you have [pyenv](https://github.com/pyenv/pyenv) and [pyenv-virtualenv](https://github.com/pyenv/pyenv-virtualenv) installed (recommended), install Python and create a virtualenv:

+    $ pyenv install 3.7.4
+    $ pyenv virtualenv 3.7.4 harmony-ntz
+    $ pyenv activate harmony-ntz
+    $ pyenv version > .python-version

+The last step above creates a local .python-version file which will be automatically activated when cd'ing into the directory if pyenv-virtualenv has been initialized in your shell (See the pyenv-virtualenv docs linked above).

+Install project dependencies:

+    $ pip install -r requirements/core.txt -r requirements/dev.txt

 NOTE: All steps in this README which install dependencies need to be performed while on the NASA VPN in order to download and install the Harmony Service Lib, which is published on the